Robust short-term memory without synaptic learning: Introduction

-Evidence that short-term memory is related to sensory information while long-term memory is more conceptual can again be found in psychology.
-For instance, a sequence of similar sounding letters is more difficult to retain for a short time than one of phonetically distinct ones, while this has no bearing on long-term memory, for which semantics seems to play the main role \cite{Conrad_1,Conrad_2}; and the way many of us think about certain concepts, such as chess, geometry or music, is apparently quite sensorial: we imagine positions, surfaces or notes as they would look or sound.
-Most theories of short-term memory -- which almost always focus on working memory -- make use of some form of previously stored information (i.e., of synaptic learning) and so can account for the labelling tasks referred to above but not for the instant recall of novel information \cite{Wang, Barak, Roudi, Mongillo}.
-Attempts to deal with the latter have been made by proposing mechanisms of \textit{cellular bistability}: neurons are assumed to retain the state they are placed in (such as firing or not firing) for some period of time thereafter \cite{Camperi, Fukai, Tarnow}.
+Attempts to deal with novel information have been made by proposing mechanisms of \textit{cellular bistability}: neurons are assumed to retain the state they are placed in (such as firing or not firing) for some period of time thereafter \cite{Camperi,Fukai,Tarnow}.
 Although there may indeed be subcellular processes leading to a certain bistability, the main problem with short-term memory depending exclusively on such a mechanism is that if each neuron must act independently of the rest the patterns will not be robust to random fluctuations \cite{Durstewitz} -- and the behaviour of individual neurons is known to be quite noisy \cite{Compte}.
 It is worth pointing out that one of the strengths of Associative Memory is that the behaviour of a given neuron depends on many neighbours and not just on itself, which means that robust global recall can emerge despite random fluctuations at an individual level.